pepeprivatecoin/pepeprivate/README.md

 Run the build.

-When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as morelod.
+When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as pepeprivated.
 It may be named just `core`, or `core.xxxx` with numbers appended.

 You can now analyse this core dump with `gdb` as follows:

-`$ gdb /path/to/morelod /path/to/dumpfile`
+`$ gdb /path/to/pepeprivated /path/to/dumpfile`

 Print the stack trace with `bt`

-* To run morelo within gdb:
+* To run pepeprivate within gdb:

-Type `$gdb /path/to/morelod`
+Type `$gdb /path/to/pepeprivated`

 Pass command-line options with `--args` followed by the relevant arguments

-Type `run` to run morelod
+Type `run` to run pepeprivated

 ### Analysing memory corruption

 We use the tool `valgrind` for this.

-Run with `valgrind /path/to/morelod`.
+Run with `valgrind /path/to/pepeprivated`.
 It will be slow.

 ### LMDB